danwood/SwiftUICoreImage/README.md

 ![Compare unblurred, improper blurring, and proper blurring](./Resources/blurring.jpeg)

-The `recropping` modifier is also useful if you find that the filter has grown your image's extent slightly and you want to clamp it to its original size.
+The `recropping` modifier is also useful if you find that a filter (e.g. `comicEffect()` has grown your image's extent slightly and you want to clamp it to its original size.

 Another useful operation is **`replacing`**.
 Much like `recropping` except that it does not mess with the extent of the image.
 You pass in a closure, which starts with the image you were working with; your closure returns a new image.
 This can be useful when working with the compositing operations in Core Image, which require a *background* image to be passed in.
 What if your chain of operations is on the background image, and you want to overlay something on top?
 Just wrap your operation in `.replacing` and return the composited image.